Riemannian metrics on differentiable stacks: Linearization of fibrations

-Let $G\toto M$ be a Lie groupoid, and let $S\subset M$ be a {\bf saturated} submanifold, so the restriction $G_S\toto S$ is a well-defined Lie subgroupoid.
-The {\bf linear local model} of $G$ around $S$ is the groupoid-theoretic normal bundle $\nu(G_S)\toto \nu(S)$, whose objects and arrows are given by $\nu(S)=T_SM/TS$ and $\nu(G_S)=T_{G_S}G/TG_S$, and whose structure maps are induced by those of $G$ by differentiation.
-A {\bf linearization} of $G$ around $S$ is a pair of open subgroupoids $G_S\subset U\subset G$ and $G_S\subset V\subset \nu(G_S)$ and a groupoid isomorphism $\alpha: U \xto\cong V$.
-Actually, it is convenient to distinguish various types of linearizations (see \cite{dh}).
-One calls a subgroupoid $U\subset G$ a {\bf full subgroupoid} if $\U1=G_{\U0}$, namely if it contains every arrow of $G$ between its objects.
-One then says that: \begin{itemize} \item $G$ is {\bf weakly linearizable} around $S$ if there exists some linearization; \item $G$ is {\bf linearizable} around $S$ if one can take $U,V$ to be full subgroupoids; \item $G$ is {\bf invariantly linearizable} if in addition $\U0$ and $\V0$ can be taken to be saturated. \end{itemize} These different notions may agree if $G$ is ``nice enough'': it is proved in \cite{dhf} that any open subgroupoid $U$ can be shrinked to a full one when $G$ is proper, and to a full saturated one when $G$ is source-proper.
+Recall that a subgroupoid $U\subset G$ is {\bf full} if it contains every arrow of $G$ between its objects.
+We say that: \begin{itemize} \item $G$ is {\bf weakly linearizable} around $S$ if there exists some linearization; \item $G$ is {\bf linearizable} around $S$ if one can take $U,V$ to be full subgroupoids; \item $G$ is {\bf strictly linearizable} if, in addition, $\U0$ and $\V0$ can be taken to be saturated. \end{itemize} These different notions may agree if $G$ is ``nice enough'': it is proved in \cite{dhf} that any open subgroupoid $U$ can be shrinked to a full one when $G$ is proper, and to a full saturated one when $G$ is source-proper.
 The various results on linearization of groupoids can be derived from the following fundamental theorem:

-\begin{theorem}[\cite{dhf}] Given $(G\toto M,\eta^{(2)})$ a Riemannian groupoid and given $S\subset M$ a saturated embedded submanifold, the exponential maps arising from $\eta$ define a (weak) linearization of $G$ around $S$. \end{theorem}
+\begin{theorem}[\cite{dhf}] Given $(G\toto M,\eta^{(2)})$ a Hausdorff Riemannian groupoid and given $S\subset M$ a saturated embedded submanifold, the exponential maps arising from $\eta$ define a (weak) linearization of $G$ around $S$. \end{theorem}

-Linearization of proper groupoids and strict linearization of s-proper groupoids follow from this result and the fact that every proper groupoid admits a 2-metric.
-Let us comment on some aspects of the proof before turning to the fibered version.
+This follows by extending the usual method to build tubular neighborhoods on manifolds using metrics.
 Given $(M,\eta)$ a Riemannian manifold and $S\subset M$ an embedded submanifold, we say that an open $S\subset U\subset TS^\bot$ is {\bf admissible} if $\exp|_U$ is an open embedding.
-It will be useful to set the following groupoid version of this notion.
+The existence of admissible opens for manifolds is a consequence of the following well-known result: {\it If $S\subset M$ is an embedded submanifold and $f:M\to N$ is such that $f|_S$ is an embedding and $\d_xf$ is invertible for all $x\in S$, then $f|_U$ is an open embedding on some open $S\subset U$.} The key point here is to show global injectivity.